otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

        not trust either key, she may decide not to send a message or she may send messages without validating the keys.
-    1. The two prekeys may have user profiles created with the same long term keys.
+    1. The two prekeys may have user profiles created with the same long term key.
 If this key is trusted, Alice may decide to send a message to both client instances.
 Or Alice may decide to send a message only to the first prekey received.
 If Alice does not trust the key, she may decide not to send a message or send an message to both instances without validating